Wronskia/Sentiment-Analysis-on-Twitter-data/README.md

 | Model 9      | 0.91390            | 0.87818             |
 | Model 10     | 0.90856            | 0.87767             |

-After that, we applied XGBOOST over the matrix of probabilities which resulted in an accuracy of 0.91967 and a validation accuracy of 0.88416.
+After that, we applied XGBoost over the matrix of probabilities which resulted in an accuracy of 0.91967 and a validation accuracy of 0.88416.

 We scored 0.88300 on kaggle
 You can see the leaderboard on : https://inclass.kaggle.com/c/epfml-text/leaderboard